Hiring a Car Accident Lawyer in Vermont or New Hampshire? We Can Help.

 “Who’s Gonna Pay My Medical Bills?”: Medical Payments Coverage in Vermont

-The first questions most people have after being injured in a car accident is, “who is going to pay my medical bills?”
+It is normal, “will the responsible party pay my medical bills?” after somebody injures you in an accident.
 If you have retained a Vermont personal injury lawyer, you will have already learned that most cases should not be settled until most, if not all, of the medical treatment has been finished, or until future medical expenses can be formulated.

 Most people nowadays have large deductibles on their personal health insurance, if they have personal health insurance at all.
-So how are you supposed to pay your bills in the meantime?
+So how do you pay your bills in the meantime?

 Most automobile insurance policies in Vermont have provisions for what is called “medical payments coverage.”
-If your injured in your vehicle — no matter who is at fault — and you have medical payments coverage, it will pay for all related medical treatment up to the amount allowed by your policy.
+If injuries occured in your vehicle — no matter who is at fault — and you have medical payments coverage, it will pay for all related medical treatment up to the amount allowed by your policy.
 That includes copays, prescriptions, and all types of medical treatment.
 And that also applies to anyone else injured in the vehicle with the medical payments coverage.
-One of the first things we do at Sabbeth Law is check if our clients have medical payments coverage, be sure it is used to satisfy our clients’ medical bills.
+One of the first things we do at Sabbeth Law is check if our clients have medical payments coverage.
+If so, we use it to satisfy our clients’ medical bills.